Table of Contents

 - Purpose: Quick brainstorming and early planning.

-- Example: A sketch on paper showing where the navigation bar and main content will go.
+- Example: A sketch on paper showing the placement of the navigation bar and main content.

 - Mid-Fidelity Wireframes: